bulldozer2003/CsvImport/README.md

 "longitude", but "zoom_level", "map_type" and "address" too.
 Their values can be set to empty or not.
 The header of the columns should be the name used in the manual standard form.
 If this is a multivalued data, the column name should be appended with a ':'.
+For update, as the way plugins manage updates of their data varies, the `updateMode` is not used for extraData.
 Finally, as Omeka jobs don't manage ACL, if a plugin uses it (usually no), the jobs displatcher should be the synchronous one and be set in config.ini, so the ACL will use the one of the current user:
 ```
 jobs.dispatcher.longRunning = "Omeka_Job_Dispatcher_Adapter_Synchronous"
 ```